anthony0tran/faabBot/README.md

 - Nothing.
 The first catalog page will be scraped.

 ## 2. How to close the program.
-Insert the following command into the console when asked for a URL:
+Insert the following command into the console when asked for an URL:
   ```
   exit
   ```